 Conscious sedation is safe and effective for people who need minor surgery or a procedure to diagnose a condition.

-Some of the tests and procedures conscious sedation may be used for are:
+Some of the tests and procedures that conscious sedation may be used for are:

 Conscious sedation is usually safe.
 However, if you are given too much of the medicine, problems with your breathing may occur.
-A health care provider will be watching you during the whole procedure.
+A provider will be watching you during the whole procedure.

 Providers always have special equipment to help you with your breathing, if needed.
 Only certain qualified health professionals can provide conscious sedation.